ilmanzo/suse_presentations/oxidize_your_shell.md

 ---
 # And of course...

-##  ... because there's a cute mascot
+##  ... because there's a cute mascot like Ferris the crab

 ![bg right fit](img/cuddlyferris.svg)